 In Ontario, there are 3 options on your speeding ticket as below.

-- Pay the fine by pleading guilty of the speeding offense.
+- Pay the fine by pleading guilty to the speeding offense.

 - Plead that you are guilty of the offense but give an explanation and then pay the fine.

 - Ask for a trial and on the trial date when your case comes up for hearing, plead that you are not guilty of the speeding offense.